codio-content/HTML_and_CSS_II-Floats_and_layouts/.guides/content/Display-Inline-5612.md

 ## Conclusion

-All in all, this behaviour seems coherent as an inline element is supposed to behave like another part of the text around it and so it doesn't destroy the flow of text.
+All in all, this behaviour seems coherent as an inline element is supposed to behave like another part of the elements around it and so it doesn't destroy the flow.

 To summarize in one table: